mark-hahn/drykup/README.md

 As you can see, the executable tag functions, `head`, `title`, and `body`, are simple functions from the dryKup module.
 These function declarations can get somewhat large, but you can just cut and paste the code.
 Also, these only need to be defined once in a module with multiple templates.
 Also, you may be surprised at how few different tags you actually use.
 You can build up the definition code by just running into function undefined errors and adding them on the fly.

-The dryKup philosophy is that the template is natural code with visible, clear definitions required before using.
+The dryKup philosophy is that the template is natural code with visible clear definitions.
+This is no different than requiring variable definitions in the beginning of any source.

 ## Installing